top of page

 I will say that there are some teachers out on dance conventions that will actually give students meaningful insights and proper corrections.
 But from what I've been told, its rare.

 Competing is great to find out how you're doing, only if you're there to take the criticism and guidance from experienced judges.
-If you're gaging your competency based off who got top score, without the guidance of your teacher telling why that dancer won, you're in for a world full of hurt.
+If you're gaging a dancers competency based off who got top score, without the guidance of your teacher telling why that dancer won, you're in for a world full of hurt.

 There are so many variables to competition dancing: